Yankees vs. Blue Jays: Betting Trends, Records ATS, Home/Road Splits

 Yankees vs. Blue Jays: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Toronto Blue Jays and Matt Chapman take the field in the first game of a three-game series against Anthony Volpe and the New York Yankees, on Friday at Yankee Stadium.
+Anthony Rizzo and the New York Yankees will see Alek Manoah on the mound for the Toronto Blue Jays in the second game of a three-game series, Saturday at 1:05 PM ET.

-The Yankees are the favorite in this one, at -135, while the underdog Blue Jays have +110 odds to play spoiler.
-A 9-run over/under is set in this game.
+The Yankees are the favorite in this one, at -165, while the underdog Blue Jays have +140 odds to upset.
+The matchup's over/under has been set at 7.5 runs.

 Rep your team with officially licensed Yankeesgear!
 Head to Fanatics to find jerseys, shirts, and much more.